wuhongyi/ROOTNote/class/TFile.md

    enum EFileType { kDefault = 0, kLocal = 1, kNet = 2, kWeb = 3, kFile = 4, kMerge = 5};

    TFile();
+   TFile(const char *fname, Option_t *option="", const char *ftitle="", Int_t compress=1);
+/// Opens or creates a local ROOT file.
 /// \param[in] fname1 The name of the file
 /// \param[in] option Specifies the mode in which the file is opened
 /// \param[in] ftitle The title of the file
 /// \param[in] compress Specifies the compression algorithm and level
-   ///
+/// It is recommended to specify fname1 as "<file>.root".
+The suffix ".root"
 /// will be used by object browsers to automatically identify the file as
 /// a ROOT file.
 If the constructor fails in any way IsZombie() will
 /// return true.
 Use IsOpen() to check if the file is (still) open.
 /// To open non-local files use the static TFile::Open() method, that
 /// will take care of opening the files using the correct remote file
 /// access plugin.
-   ///
 /// Option | Description
 /// -------|------------
 /// NEW or CREATE | Create a new file and open it for writing, if the file already exists the file is not opened.
 /// RECREATE      | Create a new file, if the file already exists it will be overwritten.
 /// UPDATE        | Open an existing file for writing.
 If no file exists, it is created.
 /// READ          | Open an existing file for reading (default).
 /// NET           | Used by derived remote file access classes, not a user callable option.
 /// WEB           | Used by derived remote http access class, not a user callable option.
-   TFile(const char *fname, Option_t *option="", const char *ftitle="", Int_t compress=1);
+/// If option = "" (default), READ is assumed.
+/// The file can be specified as a URL of the form:
+///     file:///user/rdm/bla.root or file:/user/rdm/bla.root
+/// The file can also be a member of an archive, in which case it is
+/// specified as:
+///     multi.zip#file.root or multi.zip#0
+/// which will open file.root which is a member of the file multi.zip
+/// archive or member 1 from the archive.
+For more on archive file
+/// support see the TArchiveFile class.
+/// TFile and its remote access plugins can also be used to open any
+/// file, i.e. also non ROOT files, using:
+///     file.tar?filetype=raw
+/// This is convenient because the many remote file access plugins allow
+/// easy access to/from the many different mass storage systems.
+/// The title of the file (ftitle) will be shown by the ROOT browsers.
+/// A ROOT file (like a Unix file system) may contain objects and
+/// directories.
+There are no restrictions for the number of levels
+/// of directories.
+/// A ROOT file is designed such that one can write in the file in pure
+/// sequential mode (case of BATCH jobs).
+In this case, the file may be
+/// read sequentially again without using the file index written
+/// at the end of the file.
+In case of a job crash, all the information
+/// on the file is therefore protected.
+/// A ROOT file can be used interactively.
+In this case, one has the
+/// possibility to delete existing objects and add new ones.
+/// When an object is deleted from the file, the freed space is added
+/// into the FREE linked list (fFree).
+The FREE list consists of a chain
+/// of consecutive free segments on the file.
+At the same time, the first
+/// 4 bytes of the freed record on the file are overwritten by GAPSIZE
+/// where GAPSIZE = -(Number of bytes occupied by the record).
+/// Option compress is used to specify the compression level and algorithm:
+///     compress = 100 * algorithm + level
+/// Level | Explanation
+/// ------|-------------
+/// 0   | objects written to this file will not be compressed.
+/// 1   | minimal compression level but fast.
+/// ... | ....
+/// 9   | maximal compression level but slower and might use more memory.
+/// (For the currently supported algorithms, the maximum level is 9)
+/// If compress is negative it indicates the compression level is not set yet.
+/// The enumeration ROOT::ECompressionAlgorithm associates each
+/// algorithm with a number.
+There is a utility function to help
+/// to set the value of compress.
+For example,
+///     ROOT::CompressionSettings(ROOT::kLZMA, 1)
+/// will build an integer which will set the compression to use
+/// the LZMA algorithm and compression level 1.
+These are defined
+/// in the header file <em>Compression.h</em>.
+/// Note that the compression settings may be changed at any time.
+/// The new compression settings will only apply to branches created
+/// or attached after the setting is changed and other objects written
+/// after the setting is changed.
+/// In case the file does not exist or is not a valid ROOT file,
+/// it is made a Zombie.
+One can detect this situation with a code like:
+/// ~~~{.cpp}
+/// TFile f("file.root");
+/// if (f.IsZombie()) {
+///    std::cout << "Error opening file" << std::endl;
+///    exit(-1);
+/// }
+/// ~~~
+///  When opening the file, the system checks the validity of this directory.
+///  If something wrong is detected, an automatic Recovery is performed.
+In
+///  this case, the file is scanned sequentially reading all logical blocks
+///  and attempting to rebuild a correct directory (see TFile::Recover).
+///  One can disable the automatic recovery procedure when reading one
+///  or more files by setting the environment variable "TFile.Recover: 0"
+///  in the system.rootrc file.

    virtual ~TFile();
    virtual void        Close(Option_t *option=""); // *MENU*